EngineeringLast Updated Jun 9, 20249 min read

 Use these testing insights to improve your development process.
 Remember, data is only valuable if converted into practical insights.

-For example, good testing may identify high-value user journeys or simulate errors to test the system’s response.
-With the insights derived from testing, you can document those high-value journeys, develop processes to handle simulated errors, and stay ahead of your user’s needs.
+Good testing may identify high-value user journeys or simulate errors to test the system’s response.
+With the insights gathered from testing, you can document those high-value journeys, develop processes to handle simulated errors, and stay ahead of your user’s needs.

-To apply the insights gained from testing, your team should make it a habit to review testing data, summarize the insights, make recommendations, and share the results with the teams that can benefit from it.
-How this looks depends on the structure of your team.
-You might have a dedicated tester who does it, or on smaller teams, the responsibility may rotate amongst team members on a sprint-by-sprint basis.
+Your team should make it a habit to review testing data, summarize the insights, make recommendations, and share the results with other teams that can benefit from it.
+How this looks depends on the structure of your team; a larger team might have a dedicated tester who does it.
+On smaller teams, the responsibility may rotate among team members on a sprint-by-sprint basis.

 Conclusion